appcircleio/appcircle-docusaurus/docs/enterprise-app-store/portal-customization.md

 :::caution

 If you are working on a sub organization, you will not have access to Customize and Settings sections on Enterprise App Store module.
-Only the main organization has the privilege to Set up, Configure and Customize the Enterprise store.
+Only the main organization has the privilege to Set up, Configure and Customize the Enterprise Portal.

 :::